Huskarhero/django-shop/docs/tutorial/quickstart.rst

 The ``commodity`` demo shows how to setup a monolingual shop, with a generic product, named **Commodity**.
-The product model :class:`shop.models.defauls.commodity.Commodity` is part of the **django-SHOP** framework.
+The product model :class:`shop.models.defauls.commodity.Commodity` is part of the **djangoSHOP** framework.
 It is intended for shops where the merchant does not want to create a customized product model, but rather prefers to create the product's detail views using common CMS functionality.